-Filed by the Registrant ⊠ by a party other than the Registrant □ k the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \times Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 GUILD HOLDINGS COMPANY (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than The Registrant) Daym . (=1) = (0) (1) (1) (1) rayıı ent of Filing Fee (Check the appropriate box): ⊠ nent of Filing Fee (Check the appropriate box): No fee required. , × No fee required. × □ No fee required.
+Filed by the Registrant ⊠ by a party other than the Registrant □ k the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 GUILD HOLDINGS COMPANY (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than The Registrant) Paym ent of Filing Fee (Check the appropriate box): X No fee required.
 Fee paid previously with preliminary materials.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.